 - Stun: 3 zaps, 10% Remaining TUs

-- Remember aliens you stun for research purposes will die unless brought back to an Alien Containment facility (and you won't get score for 'aliens killed' and 'alien corpses recovered' for them neither!)
+- Remember that aliens you stun for research purposes will die unless brought back to an Alien Containment facility (and you won't get score for 'aliens killed' and 'alien corpses recovered' for them).

-- A Stun Rod will not work on X-COM-controlled units, so you cannot use them against soldiers which have gone berserk, alas.
+- A Stun Rod will not work on X-COM-controlled units, so you cannot use them against soldiers which have gone berserk.
 They will also not work on aliens presently under X-COM Mind Control -- though they will work against X-COM soldiers under alien Mind Control.

 - Try to approach from behind.

 - Early in the game, put this weapon on your more expendable soldiers - there's a good chance they will die!
 It's a good idea to carry a pistol in the other hand as a backup.
 The pistol can also be used to slightly damage a unit before/after a capture attempt.